Desktop app modernization: automatic tracking and predictable releases

-Since 2024, we have supported development of a mature TimeCamp desktop app that runs in the background, logs apps, websites, and documents, and helps assign time to projects and timesheets.
-The priority is stable day-to-day operation and safe rollout of continuous improvements.
+We support the development of a mature TimeCamp desktop app that runs in the background, records activity and helps assign time to projects and timesheets.
+The priority is day-to-day stability and safe rollout of improvements in a product users rely on every day.

 Challenge